PhysioLabXR/PhysioLabXRDocs/source/index.rst

         </video>
     </div>

-Now say we want to extract the ERP chunks from EEG.
-Maybe save them for classification later.
+Now, say we want to extract the ERP chunks from EEG, perhaps to save them for classification later.
 We can do this by adding a custom script.

 |